neoforged/websites/content/news/2025serversidesummersneakpeak.md

 More info on the rules, submission forms, and more will be announced on June 1st.
 Clear out a spot in your calendar for this contest if you wish to join!

-If you want to look at what Open-Source licenses will be allowed for the context, check out [the Open-Source License blog post here](https://neoforged.net/personal/telepathicgrunt/open-source-licenses/)!
-Any Open Source Initiative (OSI) approved license from [this list is allowed](https://opensource.org/licenses).
+Any Open Source Initiative (OSI) approved license from [this list is allowed](https://opensource.org/licenses) for the contest.
+For a guide into what an Open-Source license actually is and which ones are commonly used, check out [the Open-Source License blog post here](https://neoforged.net/personal/telepathicgrunt/open-source-licenses/)!